Best FCS nonconference games in 2018

 18. Tennessee State (Ohio Valley) at Hampton (MEAC), Sept.
 15 – As FCS independent Hampton searched far and wide for opponents from five different classifications, this home game is basically the highlight of its schedule.

 17. Western Illinois (Missouri Valley) at Montana State (Big Sky), Aug.
-30 – It’s been 25 years since these programs last met in the playoffs.
+30 – It’s been 25 years since these programs last faced off.

 16. Mercer (Southern) at Yale (Ivy), Oct.
 13 – These teams were excited enough to start a series against each other that they signed on for four games in the next six seasons.